MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ---
 title: Conditional Access app control | Microsoft Defender for Cloud Apps
-description: Learn how Microsoft Defender for Cloud Apps provides app control through Microsoft Entra Conditional Access. ms.date: 02/29/2024 ms.topic: conceptual
+description: Learn how Microsoft Defender for Cloud Apps provides Conditional Access app control. ms.date: 02/29/2024 ms.topic: conceptual
 ---
-# Microsoft Defender for Cloud Apps app control for Conditional Access
+# Conditional Access app control in Microsoft Defender for Cloud Apps

 In today's workplace, it's not enough to know what happened in your cloud environment after the fact.
 You need to stop breaches and leaks in real time.
 You also need to prevent employees from intentionally or accidentally putting your data and organization at risk.